The key players to watch for in this weekend's Final Four games

 The 6-foot-7 junior is a tough matchup for any team — that's why she has averaged 20 points and 9.6 rebounds per game this year.
 Now, Betts has guided the UCLA women's basketball team to the Bruins' first-ever NCAA Final Four appearance.
 And she has saved her best for the biggest stage, with two double-doubles so far in the tournament plus a six-block defense-first performance against No. 3 LSU in the Elite 8.

 LSU limited Betts' offensive contributions by luring her into foul trouble early in the game, forcing her to sit out for the entire second quarter.
-But UCLA runs deep, and "I don't have to be in the game at all times.
-I have a team full of players who are just amazing and talented in their own right," Betts said at a post-game press conference.)
+But UCLA runs deep, with eight players who average at least 17 minutes per game, and the rest of the Bruins held off LSU until their star could return.
+"I don't have to be in the game at all times.
+I have a team full of players who are just amazing and talented in their own right," Betts said afterward.

 Also watch for UCLA's playmaker guard Kiki Rice, who's averaging 13.5 points and 7.3 assists in the NCAA tournament so far.